MerginMaps/docs/src/misc/write-docs/index.md

 - following with a bunch of how to articles
 - ending with reference documentation pages

+References to other articles, blog posts or resources should be linked where relevant, either as [tips](#tip-warning-info-error-note-box) or as *Further reading* sections.

 ### Users & Workspaces

 - To store all projects referenced in the documentation use <MainPlatformName /> workspace `documentation`